-5. The mass problem
+4. The mass problem.
 Let us turn to the mass problem.
 For the sake of simplicity, we shall speak of a telecommunications satellite, but it remains valid for all applications.
 The problem splits into two parts: the weight of the thermoacoustic engine itself and the one of its environment (concentrators and their deployment).

-6. The engine
+4.1.
+The engine.
 Let us begin with the engine.
-The figure hereunder shows the demonstrator developed by Hekyom under Airbus Group Innovations order.
+The figure 3 shows the demonstrator developed by Hekyom under Airbus Group Innovations order.